RiccardoBianc/QueryAGT/README.md

-To execute the tool in batch mode
+To execute the tool in batch mode run